OguzPastirmaci/misc/bvr-self-managed-oke.md

 If you're not using Terraform (web console etc.), here's the instructions: https://docs.oracle.com/en-us/iaas/Content/Compute/Tasks/update-cluster-network-instance-configuration.htm

 > [!IMPORTANT]
 > Make sure you have a valid cloud init in your new instance configuration if you're not using Terraform.
+Here's more information: https://docs.oracle.com/en-us/iaas/Content/ContEng/Tasks/contengcloudinitforselfmanagednodes.htm